mcraiha/spine-unity-docs/Structure Overview.md

  - ... and Unity Engine itself.

 ## Spine-C# ##
+// TODO: Venn diagram of Spine-C#, Spine-XNA and Spine-Unity.

 **spine-csharp** is the C# port of the common core of all Spine runtimes

 This common core contains the code for the classes and data structures you can see in Spine editor, including  `Skeleton`, `Bone`, `Slot`, `Skin`, `Attachment`, `Animation`.
 These are also the classes described in the [Official Spine Documentation](http://esotericsoftware.com/spine-using-runtimes).